 What You Built

-In this lesson you built a Text-to-SQL agent with LangGraph:
+In this blog, we built a Text-to-SQL agent with LangGraph:

 | Tool | Role | Safety |